tinuva/SDRPlusPlusBrown/docs/index.md

 ## Transmit mode

 Transmit mode is currently minimalistic.
 It supports microphone on desktop OS and built-in microphone on android.
-It has tuning knob with physics/inertia, all what we love.
-It has UI (functional enough) which is ugly to the degree it cannot be shown here at the moment in its full glory.
-It currently lacks AGC on TRX and audio level.
-However, I already made QSO with it in the portable mode.
-Currently, it's in "use on your own risk" mode, because it will be changed a lot.
-There's a picture from video of that historical moment (perspective corrected, fingers are distorted):
+There's an old picture from video of that historical moment (perspective corrected, fingers are distorted):

 ![](trx-mode.jpg)

+Since 2 May 2023 there's a [TX documentation](tx.md), you're welcome.

 ## SNR Chart